 Automatically configuring webhooks

-You can use either Zapier.com or Make.com (formerly known as Integromat) to interactively create webhooks between hundreds of well-known websites and SuperSaaS, without the need for programming.
+You can use either Zapier.com, Make or self-hosted n8n to interactively create webhooks between hundreds of well-known websites and SuperSaaS, without the need for programming.

 Read more: Automatically configure webhooks using Zapier or Make